 - The Administrative Fellow is responsible for the completion of projects assigned by UT Southwestern and the administrative leadership team.
 Project involvement will require collaborative participation within a multidisciplinary setting.
 Additional projects will be assigned on an individual basis that reflects the needs of the assigned departmental rotation.

 - As an executive team member, responsibilities will include involvement as a lead, co-lead, and facilitator of executive meetings.
-The Administrative Fellow will report to Executive Sponsor and Program Director, Chris Rubio, Associate Vice President of Neurosciences.
+The Administrative Fellow will report to Executive Sponsor and Program Director, Chris Rubio, Chief Operating Officer, University Hospitals.
 All project deliverables will be reviewed by a member of UT Southwestern’s administration.